Master's programme in Nanotechnology

-From a solid foundation in basic materials science, the programme aims to establish an understanding of size-dependent materials, device and system properties, and also how these properties can be tailored by a controlled manipulation of the microstructure down to the atomic or molecular level.
-Furthermore, it aims to provide a good knowledge of various nano-scale devices as well as their applications and fabrication methods.
+From a solid foundation in basic materials science, the programme gives the students a deep understanding of size-dependent materials, device and system properties, and also how these properties can be tailored by a controlled manipulation of the microstructure down to the atomic or molecular level.
+Furthermore, it provides comprehensive knowledge of various nano-scale devices and their applications and fabrication methods.
 Special emphasis is paid to the understanding and usage of advanced characterisation methods to assess detailed materials and device properties.
 The programme is closely linked to the extensive research activities at the KTH Electrum laboratory, a world-leading resource for the education, research and product development related to micro and nanofabrication.

 The final term degree project gives students an opportunity to carry out an in-depth study within their specialisation and to demonstrate the skills acquired during their studies.
-It can be carried out at an academic or industrial institution, needs to be relevant to the main field of study for the MSc degree, and is scheduled for the last term of the programme.
+It can be carried out at an academic or industrial institution, needs to be relevant to the main field of study for the master’s degree, and is scheduled for the last term of the programme.

 The master's programme in Nanotechnology prepares you for a career in a wide range of areas in materials science, semiconductor, microsystems, and applied physics.
 Applications related to, for example, the Internet of Things and life sciences offer plenty of interesting job opportunities in high tech companies.
 The programme focuses on advanced nanoscale characterisation tools, and the unique experience of a state-of-the-art academic cleanroom environment will make you very competitive on the job market.
 Graduates with a specialisation in nanoscale materials will be well equipped to handle the sustainability challenges of modern society.
 Nanotechnology is also a major academic research field, and the programme provides a solid foundation for graduate studies at highly ranked universities, including KTH.

 Find out what students from the programme think about their time at KTH.